justinschmitz97/WebToGPT/data/reactblog.md

 Server Actions allow Client Components to call async functions executed on the server.

 When a Server Action is defined with the `"use server"` directive, your framework will automatically create a reference to the server function, and pass that reference to the Client Component.
 When that function is called on the client, React will send a request to the server to execute the function, and return the result.

-### Note

-#### There is no directive for Server Components.

-A common misunderstanding is that Server Components are denoted by `"use server"`, but there is no directive for Server Components.
-The `"use server"` directive is used for Server Actions.

-For more info, see the docs for [Directives](/reference/rsc/directives).

 Server Actions can be created in Server Components and passed as props to Client Components, or they can be imported and used in Client Components.